What is Emotional Intelligence?

-Emotional Intelligence (EI) is the ability to be aware of, name and manage one’s emotions; be aware of, name and understand others’ emotions; and relate to others in effective ways both personally and professionally in a wide range of contexts and roles.
+Emotional intelligence (EI) is defined as the ability to: be aware of, name and manage one’s emotions, as well as those of others; and effectively relate to others personally and professionally in a range of contexts and roles.
 Coined by researchers Peter Salovey and John D. Mayer in 1990, the basic components of EI are:

 Emotional Intelligence in the Workplace

 Professionals with high EI are seen as valuable in the workplace.
 In fact, 71% of hiring managers consider emotional intelligence more important than IQ, according to a CareerBuilder Survey.

 Emotional intelligence relates to career factors such as:

 - Promotion potential: According to the CareerBuilder survey, 75% of hiring managers and human resources professionals said they were more likely to promote a highly emotionally intelligent worker.

 - Job performance: A 2010 meta-analysis from the Journal of Organizational Behavior found that emotional intelligence correlated to job performance.

 - Entrepreneurship: A 2014 study in the Journal of Work and Organizational Psychology found that two dimensions of emotional intelligence – regulation and utilization of emotions – were related to entrepreneurial self-efficacy.

 - Creativity: Employees with higher EI had a higher level of creativity, according to a 2017 study from the International Journal of Management Excellence.